weaviate/weaviate-io/developers/weaviate/concepts/data.md

 ### Vectors

-As mentioned earlier, we can also attach `vector` representations to our data objects.
-The vector is an array of numbers stored under the `"vector"` property like this:
+You can also attach `vector` representations to your data objects.
+Vectors are arrays of numbers that are stored under the `"vector"` property.

+In this example, the `Alice Munro` data object has a small vector.
+The vector is some information about Alice, maybe a story or an image, that a machine learning model has transformed into an array of numerical values.

 ```json
 {